 Why?
 Very simple, he wants to reach his son before his son reaches the village.
 He not only wants to initiate the reconciliation as the shepherd did when he found the sheep and the woman when she found the coin, but he wants not just to initiate the reconciliation, listen, he wants to get to his son before his son gets to the village.
 Why?
 He wants to protect him from the shame.
 He wants to protect him from the scorn and the abuse and the slander.
 He wants to bear the shame, take the abuse.
 He's willing to have the people say, "What's he doing?
 This man who has been dishonored now dishonors himself by embracing this wretched boy."
 But he wants to protect the son from the scorn, the slander, the taunting which was expected, which was just, which was part of the culture, which was expected.

-Listen, this is so much a part of Middle Eastern culture that in Arabic versions of the Bible, the New Testament, there is just an utter unwillingness to have this father run.
+Well listen, this is so much a part of Middle Eastern culture that in Arabic versions of the Bible, the New Testament, there is just an utter unwillingness to have this father run.
 In some Syriac versions, translations, the father runs.
-But in the Arabic, the older Arabic translations say he went, he presented himself, he hastened and he hurried.
-They just can't put down what the word says which is run.
-For a thousand years of Arabic translations of this account, a wide range of such phrases were employed, almost as if there was a conspiracy to avoid the humiliating truth of the text that the father ran.
+But in the Arabic, the older Arabic translations say he went, he presented himself, he hastened, and he hurried.
+They just can't put down what the word says, which is “run.”
+For 1,000 years of Arabic translations of this account, a wide range of such phrases were employed, almost as if there was a conspiracy to avoid the humiliating truth of the text: that the father ran.
 The explanation for all of this is simple, the tradition itself identified the father as God and running in public is too humiliating to attribute to a person who symbolizes God.

-Finally, in 1860 in what's called the Van Dyck Arabic Bible, the father runs.
-The worksheets, however, of the translators are still available and the first worksheets indicate they put, "He hurried" only in the last worksheet did they take it, "He ran."
+Finally, in 1860 in what's called the Van Dyke Arabic Bible, the father runs.
+The worksheets, however, of the translators are still available and the first worksheets indicate they put, "He hurried."
+Only in the last worksheet did they take it, "He ran."

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).